Day Is Gone

 "Day Is Gone" is a song by English rock band Cardiacs from their third studio album, Heaven Born and Ever Bright (1992).
 It was released as a twelve-inch single preceding the album on 28 October 1991 alongside a free 7-inch titled "Appealing to Venus" (b/w "Tree Tops High") by side project the Sea Nymphs from their eponymous debut studio album (1992).
 Both tracks were written by Tim Smith who solely produced the former, while the Sea Nymphs produced the latter.
-Musicially, "Day Is Gone" has been described as a power pop song with a 5/4 time signature and prominent guitars.
+Musically, "Day Is Gone" has been described as a power pop song with a 5/4 time signature and prominent guitars.